About Degree Works

 By default, the Degree Audit is shown in Student View, which gives a comprehensive view of audit information.
 The Registration Checklist view condenses the audit to show the outstanding requirements only.
-To change from the default Student View to the Registration Checklist, locate the Format drop down menu above the audit, select Registration Checklist, then click View.
+To change from the default Student View to the Registration Checklist, locate the Format drop down menu above the audit and select Registration Checklist.

-Class History provides a chronological list of all completed and in-progress course work.
+Course History provides a chronological list of all completed and in-progress course work.
 The list includes grade and course credit information but does not provide term GPAs or a running cumulative GPA.
-Class History is not a transcript.
-To view Class History, click the link located above the audit.
+Course History is not a transcript.
+To view Course History, click the three dots on the top right of the page.

 Approved transfer and AP credit will factor into the audit where appropriate.
 Approved transfer credit or AP credit will appear on the audit once the Office of the Registrar has received the official transcript or score report.